Nischall01/DDMS/Readme.md

 ##### Intallation:

-- To install DDMS simply extract and place the DDMS folder in your system.
+- To install DDMS, download the [latest release](https://github.com/Nischall01/DDMS/releases/latest) then simply extract and place the DDMS folder in your system.

 ##### Execution: